 Trazodone Withdrawal Symptoms

 Withdrawal symptoms appear when you stop taking trazodone, and the effects may be immediate.
 Quitting cold turkey is not advisable since it may result in some severe withdrawal symptoms.
 At Granite Recovery Centers, we use a drug detox program that incorporates lowering the drug dosage day-by-day until you are free from addiction.
 It helps in managing the symptoms and the discomfort of trazodone withdrawal.
 The more someone abuses the drug, the more severe the symptoms.
-Here are some of the withdrawal symptoms you may experience:
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
+With that said, here are some of the withdrawal symptoms you may experience from Trazodone:

 - Electrical jolt sensations to the brain